File Upload via FTP

-In this example I'm using ForkLift for MacOS.
+In this example, FileZilla for MacOS is used.
 Point your client to the FTP server hostname provided in the upload modal window (

 usegalaxy.org for Galaxy Main).

-passivemode in your client.
-Also make sure to connect using
+passive mode in your client.
+Please connect using

 Below you can see my files copied to the destination on Galaxy's FTP server.